gojek/ziggurat/README.md

 (ziggurat/main start-fn stop-fn {:stream-id {:handler-fn main-fn}})
 ```

-* The main-fn is the function that will be applied to every message that is read from the kafka stream.
+* The main-fn is the function that will be applied to every message that is read from the Kafka stream.
 * The main-fn returns a keyword which can be any of the below words
     * :success - The message was successfuly processed and the stream should continue to the next message
     * :failure - The message failed to be processed and it should be reported to sentry, it will not be retried.